igormiguell/APatchDocs/docs/faq.md

 ## What is SuperKey?

-KernelPatch adds a new system call (syscall) to provide all resources for apps and programs in userspace, and this system call is known as **SuperCall**.
+KernelPatch adds a new system call (syscall) to provide all resources for apps and programs in userspace, and this syscall is known as **SuperCall**.
 When an app/program tries to invoke **SuperCall**, a credential known as **SuperKey** must be provided.
 The invocation of the **SuperCall** will only succeed when the **SuperKey** is correct.
-If the SuperKey is incorrect, the caller will not be affected.
+If the SuperKey is incorrect, the caller won't be affected.

 ## How is SELinux processed?